On this blog, I present solutions for a variety of features that you can include in your digital picture frame project.

 Photo Management

-While I am very excited about rclone to connect the Raspberry Pi to Dropbox, I am back to using Syncthing since I am using the Duplicates Finder script.
-Unfortunately, rclone/Dropbox is unidirectional at the moment which doesn’t work with Duplicates.
+While I am very excited about rclone to connect the Raspberry Pi to Dropbox, I am back to Syncthing since I use the Duplicates Finder script.
+Unfortunately, rclone/Dropbox is unidirectional at the moment, which doesn’t work with Duplicates.

 Image viewer

-No surprise here, I use Pi3D PictureFrame 2021.11.04, the completely rewritten version with crossfading transitions, set to a fade delay of 10 seconds and an image duration of 200 seconds.
+It’s no surprise that I use Pi3D PictureFrame, the completely rewritten version with crossfading transitions, set to a fade delay of 10 seconds and an image duration of 200 seconds.
 I also use the geolocation and matting features.

 I am processing my photos in Adobe Lightroom and exporting them in the pixel dimensions of the 4K screen (3840 x 2160).

 I have a Raspberry Pi 4 running exclusively Home Assistant with the Nabu Casa service connecting it with Amazon Echo.
-I can completely remote control and create smart photo filters through the PictureFrame Home Assistant integration.
+Through the PictureFrame Home Assistant integration, I can completely remote control and create smart photo filters.

-Nabu Casa is the only service that is not free with US$5 per month, but it also supports the ongoing development of Home Assistant, which is outstanding software.
+Nabu Casa is the only service that is not free, at US$5 per month, but it also supports the ongoing development of Home Assistant, which is outstanding software.
 And I need Nabu Casa for the Alexa interface.

 Also, in the Home Assistant dashboard, I get the number of images on my picture frame, and I can trigger any of the scripts if I don’t want to talk to Alexa.